 Once the coins have arrived on the exchange, you can trade them for the currency of your choice.
 That could be U.S. dollars, a stablecoin like USDC, or Bitcoin, for example.

 You don’t have to be a tech genius to mine Dogecoin.
 But having some previous experience with computers and crypto will be an advantage.
 The process also requires a substantial investment required in terms of time and money to get started.

 There’s an easier way to acquire Dogecoin.
 Simply buying cryptocurrency that has already been mined can be faster and cheaper than mining.
-An easy way to do that is via the SoFi Invest® crypto trading platform, where users can trade Dogecoin and several other popular cryptocurrencies.
+One way to do that is via the SoFi Invest® crypto trading platform, where users can trade Dogecoin, Bitcoin, Ethereum, Litcoin, Solona, and many other popular cryptocurrencies.

 Photo credit: iStock/Aleksandr Zotov

 The information provided is not meant to provide investment or financial advice.
 Also, past performance is no guarantee of future results.